spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs.md

     * `auto_apply_tags` - (Optional, Default: false) will update instance tags on the fly without rolling the cluster.
     * `roll_config` - (Required)
         * `batch_size_percentage` - (Required) Sets the percentage of the instances to deploy in each batch.
+        * `batch_min_healthy_percentage` - (Optional) Default: 50.
+Indicates the threshold of minimum healthy instances in single batch.
+If the amount of healthy instances in single batch is under the threshold, the cluster roll will fail.
+If exists, the parameter value will be in range of 1-100.
+In case of null as value, the default value in the backend will be 50%.
+Value of param should represent the number in percentage (%) of the batch.

 ```hcl
   update_policy {